nuclio/nuclio-sdk/README.md

 PATH=$PATH:$GOPATH/bin
 ```

-Before docker images can be pushed to our built in registry, we need to add `<kubernetes cluster ip>:31276` (e.g. `10.100.100.10:31276` if you're using Vagrant) to the list of insecure registries.
+Before docker images can be pushed to our built in registry, we need to add `<cluster-ip>:31276` (e.g. `10.100.100.10:31276` if you're using Vagrant) to the list of insecure registries.
 If you're using Docker for Mac you can find this under `Preferences -> Daemon`.

 Deploy the hello world example:
 ```